comp129/comp55/docs/labs/15-Figma.md

 ![figma drawback mixed labels]()

-### And More..
+### And More

 These two drawbacks are the only two I've ran into so far.

 However there are most likely plenty more cases where you'll 60% of the time just be exporting your elements as images.

-## What Next..
+## What Next

 What's next for you?

 Well that's up to you to decide where you will use this tool.
 You could use this, you could also not and that's fine too.

 I am sharing this tool so I can save you time on your project in the way that it has saved me time as well, so I hope you can use the strengths of this application inside of any of your future projects.